What the MatILDa® material database offers

 We are your ideal partner for selecting the appropriate material data and models and offer support in interpreting simulation results of forming processes and heat treatments

-What is the experience of GMT mbH in the field of materials and material simulation?
+What is the experience of GMT mbH in the field of materials and forming simulation?

 The employees of GMT have a sense for materials: Is it easy to form this alloy?
 Will ferrite, pearlite, bainite or other phase components form with this composition?
 Or will it melt when heated?
 What heat treatment concept is suitable for a particular alloy?
 And would the yield curve of this steel alloy have to show a specific yield strength?
 Which phases should be represented in the CCT diagram for a specific composition?
 And which testing concept do I need for the simulation of a closed-die forging process?